-Saving and investing for your future is one of the wisest things you can do, whether you are just starting out in your career, mid-way through life, or approaching retirement.
+Saving and investing for your future is a wise thing you can do for your finances, whether you are just starting out in your career, mid-way through life, or approaching retirement.

-To live out a purposeful retirement, you may need to make additional contributions to your super, over and above the mandatory employer-paid 10% superannuation guarantee.
-Despite fact that many people need to make additional contributions to save enough for their retirement years, only 1 in 5 Christian Super members currently make additional contributions to their super.i
+To live out a purposeful retirement, you may wish to make additional contributions to your super, over and above the mandatory employer-paid superannuation guarantee.
+Most people don’t make additional contributions to save enough for their retirement years.
+Our data shows that only 1 in 5 of our members currently make additional contributions to their super.

 What are super contributions?

 Any money that is deposited into your super account (usually by you or your employer) is a super contribution.
 This can be an ongoing payment or a one-off payment.

 There are TWO types of super contributions, concessional contributions and non-concessional contributions.
 These two types of contributions are taxed differently, and there are different contribution caps for each type.
 We’ll explain the differences in more depth below, but for now here is a brief overview:

 |Concessional contributions||Non-concessional contributions|